 - if the green man is showing, make sure the traffic has stopped in both directions before crossing the road

 - if the red man is showing, do not cross the road

 - push the button on the red/ green man box

-- make sure the indicator beside the button lights up - the indicator stays lit until the box shows the Green Man
+- make sure the indicator lights around the button lights up - the indicator lights stay lit until the box shows the green man

-- if the indicator light goes out, push the button again and wait for the Green Man
+- if the indicator lights goes out, push the button again and wait for the green man

 How Puffin crossings work